AkashnilRecovered/AkashnilRecovered/README.md

 # Introduction to a Grand Theft Auto: San Andreas MODPACK, but not only a modpack, a revolution.
 <h3 align="center"></h3><br>
 <p align="center">

+(New [gist](https://gist.github.com/AkashnilRecovered/77a409f594fa5851547d92d4a2b890ad) has been published.
+Comment there for your reports.)

 Welcome to the next evolution of Grand Theft Auto: San Andreas....

 This modpack is of....
 18.2 GB.